 - The cost of turnover involves many variables.
 How much time does management spends in exit interviews and paperwork when a worker leaves?
 Are there severance pay expenses?
 Does the employer have to advertise to fill the position, or hire a recruiter, or an agency?
 How much time will personnel staff spend screening and interviewing applicants?
 Are there pre-employment tests, medical examinations or drug testing?
 Does the company cover the new hire’s travel or moving expenses?
 How much time will personnel staff spend orientating and processing paperwork for new hires?

 By subsidizing care for employees’ sick children, an average business with 250 employees can save $75,000 per year in lost work time.

 (Source: Johnson, G.W.
 Sick Child Care: An Idea Whose Time Has Come, Presentation at the Emergency Child Care Conference, Indianapolis, 1997.)

-Lunch and Learn On-Site Parenting Seminars: Professional specialists in child care and parenting issues will present interactive parenting seminars during lunch breaks.
+Lunch and Learn On-Site Parenting Sessions: Professional specialists are available to bring parenting and child care topics in an interactive format to your group during lunch breaks.
 Handouts and parenting resources will be distributed to all who participate.

 Call (217) 222-2550 or 1-800-782-7318 for more information.